HaifaSeyam/Trivia_Game/README.md

 # Trivia_Game
-WHen the user clcik on start button, the game will start by doing the following:
+When the user click on start button, the game will start by doing the following:
 - Display five questions with three optional answers for each question.
 - a Timer of 30 seconds will be displayed on the screen.